 Well, we’re pretty much out of time, but the courts and the legal process are fascinating, and it’s all so detailed, precise, and complicated that you can see why being a lawyer is a very demanding and important job.
 Check out my listing of major court decisions since 1960 for more recent Supreme Court cases and how each justice voted on each of them.

 A last note.
 Why was the Kavanaugh nomination so bitter with opponents filling the Senate galleries and even yelling out while the Senators were voting?
 Historically, we’ve viewed judges as being impartial and neutral as they rendered decisions on narrow cases.
 There is the constitution, the federal law, and the individual court case.
 Period.
 But judges are human beings, and they have their own interpretation of the constitution, and their own ideas about what justice is.
 Conservatives blasted the Earl Warren Court, but previous Supreme Courts had their own biases.
 After all, a southern Democratic dominated Court in the 1850s had rendered the Dred Scott decision, which held that slaves were property and that Congress could not outlaw slavery in the western territories; public outrage over that decision fueled the rise of a new party, the Republican Party of Lincoln.
 A conservative Republican dominated court in the 1930s declared some of FDR’s laws unconstitutional, FDR tried to pack the court, and one judge switched his votes and began to uphold their constitutionality (this was called the switch in time that saved nine!).
 Unlike Eisenhower’s “mistake” in picking Earl Warren, Presidents beginning with Bill Clinton (and the GOP 1994 takeover of Congress) have more carefully researched their court picks.
 When Trump had to fill his second of ultimately three vacancies, the Court had 4 judges appointed by Republican Presidents, and 4 judges appointed by Democratic Presidents.
 On key issues that I studied, each of those Republican appointed judges had voted in a conservative direction at least 90% of the time.
 Each of the Democratic appointed judges had voted in a liberal direction at least 92% of the time.
 So, a lot of political observers viewed Kavanaugh (and probably anyone appointed by Republican Trump) as the deciding vote on many important cases.
 In Kavanaugh’s first two years as a judge, he appeared as a more neutral judge, but with the addition of Amy Coney Barrett to the court, the 2022 term of the Court saw 5 of the 6 major court cases decided in a conservative direction with the 3 liberal judges appointed by Democratic Presidents losing on all 5.
-The most recent 2023 court term saw a more evenly-divided court with conservatives winning 3 major cases and liberals 2; the court struck down affirmative action in college admissions, permitted a website business to not serve gays because of her free speech rights and religious beliefs, and struck down Biden's effort to repudiate billions in college student loans without Congressional approval; however, the court also prevented a partisan gerrymander by a GOP-controlled legislature that sought to avoid the state court system, and required a state to redraw its U.S. House district lines to maximize the election of blacks.
+The 2023 court term saw a more evenly-divided court with conservatives winning 3 major cases and liberals 2; the court struck down affirmative action in college admissions, permitted a website business to not serve gays because of her free speech rights and religious beliefs, and struck down Biden's effort to repudiate billions in college student loans without Congressional approval; however, the court also prevented a partisan gerrymander by a GOP-controlled legislature that sought to avoid the state court system, and required a state to redraw its U.S. House district lines to maximize the election of blacks.
 Liberals won on 2 cases because Roberts and Kavanaugh voted with them (as did Barrett on 1 case).
+The 2024 court term was a more conservative one with conservatives winning 5 cases and liberals 2.
+Conservative victories included pro-gun rights (bump stocks), reigning in regulatory agencies discretion, and protecting Presidential authority, while liberal victories included banning guns from domestic abusers and permitting federal efforts to influence social media companies over Covid postings.
 Obviously, the issue of judicial appointments is a continuing important issue in American politics.